-In the fall, we have an active team in the annual Hunger Hike and every quarter we host a sandwich club to supply lunches for the Bethel Mission in Des Moines (which is also a lot of fun! look at the top of the page).
+In the fall, we actively participate in the annual Hunger Hike and every quarter we host a sandwich club to supply lunches for the Bethel Mission in Des Moines, which is also a lot of fun!
+Check out the photos at the top of the page.

 But we know that opportunities to serve sometimes strike us suddenly, and so we are always listening for the voice of God inspiring us to do something new.
-This past year, that has manifested itself in raising funds for Heifer International, in raising money for Doctors Without Borders and
+This past year, that has manifested itself in raising funds for Heifer International, Doctors Without Borders, and